-The Pension Benefit Guaranty Corporation (PBGC) protects the retirement benefits of more than 40 million workers and retirees.
+The Pension Benefit Guaranty Corporation (PBGC) protects the retirement benefits of nearly 37 million workers and retirees.
+PBGC receives no taxpayer dollars.
+Its operations are financed by insurance premiums, investment income, and, for the single-employer program, assets and recoveries from failed single-employer plans.
 For more information on PBGC and the people we help, please visit our Who We Are page.

 Where the money comes from